Genius kitchen cabinet and cupboard organization ideas to organize spices with a free printable spice inventory checklist

-It’s November, and you know what that means??
+As I am writing this post, it’s November, and you know what that means?

-We have just moved into a new house, and to be quite honest, I haven’t fully got my organizational act together with my spice cabinet or my pantry so those are my top two priorities before all the merry mayhem of the Holidays roll around.
+We have just recently moved into a new house, and I haven’t fully got my organizational act together with my spice cabinet so that’s my top priority before all the merry mayhem of the Holidays rolls around.

 Note: The links in this post are Amazon affiliate links, and we will be compensated when you make a purchase by clicking through our links at no cost to you.
 Read our full disclaimer policy here.)

 I know this step is the H-A-R-D-E-S-T one because you think you can just dig around in the cabinet, throw a few things away, and call it a day.

 I promise you, THIS IS the MOST IMPORTANT STEP in organizing spices!